jaxyfury/Ambariops/docs/UI_IMPROVEMENT_PLAN.md

 ### End-to-End Testing with Playwright

--   A comprehensive suite of E2E tests will be written to cover all critical user flows:
+-   A comprehensive suite of E2E tests has been written to cover all critical user flows, including navigation, CRUD actions, and theme toggling.
-    -   Authentication (Login/Logout).
-    -   Navigating to all major pages.
-    -   CRUD actions on resources (e.g., acknowledging an alert).
-    -   Toggling language and theme.
-    -   Verifying error handling and toast notifications.

----

-## 6. General Recommendations

--   **Responsive First**: All new components and pages must be designed and implemented with responsiveness in mind, ensuring a seamless experience from mobile to desktop.
--   **Keyboard Navigation**: All interactive elements must be reachable and operable via keyboard.
-Focus states must be clear and visible.
--   **Semantic HTML**: Use HTML elements for their intended purpose (e.g., `<button>` for actions, `<nav>` for navigation) to maximize built-in accessibility.
--   **Storybook as Source of Truth**: Storybook should be considered the single source of truth for UI components.
-All component development should start with a story.